Talia Ryder: 2019–2023: Never Rarely Sometimes Always, The Sweet East

+2024–present: Little Death, Joika, Honey, Don't!

 In 2024 she had a supporting role as a drug addict in the comedy-drama Little Death starring David Schwimmer which premiered at the Sundance Film Festival.
 Critic Lovia Gyarkye of The Hollywood Reporter wrote of her performance, "Ryder, who has consistently proven her ability to carry a film with Never Rarely Sometimes Always and The Sweet East, predictably shines here."
 Esther Zuckerman of IndieWire noted that "Schwimmer is outshined by Ryder" and added that she never plays into the troupes of playing an addict but rather, "Ryder probes into [her character's] vulnerabilities, so when we realize the extent of her reliance on substances, it’s heartbreaking rather than obvious".
 She starred as ballet dancer Joy Womack in the 2023 James Napier Robertson-directed drama film Joika acting opposite Diane Kruger.
 In 2024, she was cast in Ethan Coen's comedic film Honey, Don't!, which filmed in New Mexico.
+She directed three music videos for the film's soundtrack, "In The Sun She Lies", "ODDWAD" and "Girl"; she featured in the latter two under the alias "Dixie Normus".

-In 2025 she performed in the Anne Imhof directed Doom: House of Hope, a modern day political interpretation of William Shakespeare's tragedy Romeo and Juliet at the Park Avenue Armory.
+In 2025 she performed in the Anne Imhof-directed Doom: House of Hope, a modern-day political interpretation of William Shakespeare's tragedy Romeo and Juliet at the Park Avenue Armory.
 Alex Greenberger of ARTnews panned the production calling it "glib, dull, and hopeless" adding, "I left Doom yearning for art with a pulse".
 Greenberger noted Ryder writing, "the talented actress Talia Ryder, intoned the Jeremih song "Paradise" live."